jhan15/driver_monitoring/README.md

 ## Architecture

+The driver monitoring system consists of two parts.

 * Facial tracking: an API based on [Mediapipe](https://github.com/google/mediapipe) to track facial status, which predicts the eye status (open, close), if open, the gazing direction (left, right, center), and yawn.
 * Action detection: a deep learning model (MobileNet) to predcit driver's behavior (phonecall, textting).
 Yolov5 is further used to detect phones to enhance performance.